 Life was good.
 New cars, new clothes, new girls, and money.
 I’ve never seen more happiness than seeing a military unit return from overseas.

 Fast forward 8 weeks… the first Soldier enters my office with a little issue.
 He tells me with tears in his eyes that his landlord is being a dick, and if he doesn’t come up with this month’s rent in the next 3 days, he will be evicted from his apartment.
 What. in. the. fuck. bro.
-How are you that strapped for cash immediately following not being able to spend that much money for nine months?
+How are you that strapped for cash immediately following not being able to spend money for nine months?

 We got the man the help he needed and he was able to keep his apartment through a program that financially assisted Soldiers… but he was one of the lucky ones.